Skip to Content

 Special exhibit in the Corning Museum of Glass

 Last but not least, another thing you should do at the Corning Museum of Glass is visit one of the special exhibits located in the Westbridge or Gather Gallery.
+These exhibits will rotate and this is what we saw during our visit in spring 2023:

 1. Fire and Vine: The Story of Glass and Wine